BacLuc/sase-cloud-testing-paper/worklog.md

 - Cloud testing-issues, challenges, needs and practice.
 Software Engineering
 - Chaos Engineering
 - Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems
+- Cloud Testing - Proposed Framework with its
+  Scope, Importance, Methodologies, Challenges

+# Citations

+- The NIST Definition of Cloud Computing
+- A Systematic Review on Cloud Testing
+  - many techniques and tools address test generation.
+    In this case, parallelization is used for mitigating the data values explosion problem (Chorng-Shiuh Koong, Chih-Hsiong Shih, Chang-Chung Wu, and Pao-Ann Hsiung.
+2013.
+The architecture of paral- lelized cloud-based automatic testing system.
+In Proceedings of the 7th International Conference on Complex, Intelli- gent, and Software Intensive Systems (CISIS’13).
+IEEE, 467–470.)
+  - Parallel concolic execution (Lin Cheng, Jialiang Chang, Zijiang Yang, and Chao Wang.
+2016.
+GUICat: GUI testing as a service.
+In Proceedings of the 31st IEEE/ACM International Conference on Automated Software Engineering.
+ACM, 858–863.)
+  - symbolic execution algorithms (Nassima Aleb and Samir Kechid.
+2012.
+Path coverage testing in the cloud.
+In Proceedings of the International Confer- ence on Communications and Information Technology (ICCIT’12).
+IEEE, 118–123.)
+  - Cloud9 is “an automated testing platform that employs parallelization to scale symbolic execution by harnessing the resources of commodity clusters” (Inderveer Chana and Priyanka Chawla.
+2013.
+Testing perspectives for cloud-based applications.
+In Software Engi- neering Frameworks for the Cloud Computing Paradigm.
+Springer, 145–164.)
+  - AUTOMATIC, which derives many different QoS config- urations to be tested in the cloud (Kyoungho An, Takayuki Kuroda, Aniroddha Gokhale, Sumant Tambe, and Andrea Sorbini.
+2014.
+Model-driven gen- erative framework for automated OMG DDS performance testing in the cloud.
+ACM Sigplan Not.
+49, 3 (2014), 179– 182.)
+  - MIDAS [58] is a model-based scalable testing platform leveraging a Domain Specific Language (DSL) based on the Unified Modeling Language (UML) and the UML Testing Profile (UTP).
+(Steffen Herbold, Alberto De Francesco, Jens Grabowski, Patrick Harms, Lom M. Hillah, Fabrice Kordon, Ariele-Paolo
+    Maesano, Libero Maesano, Claudia Di Napoli, Fabio De Rosa et al. 2015.
+The MIDAS cloud platform for testing SOA applications.
+In Proceedings of the International Conference on Software Testing, Verification and Validation (ICST’15).
+    IEEE, 1–8.)
+- Cloud testing-issues, challenges, needs and practice.
+Software Engineering
+  -
+- Chaos Engineering
+- Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems
+- Cloud Testing - Proposed Framework with its
+  Scope, Importance, Methodologies, Challenges
+  - Types of Tests:
+    - Performance Testing
+    - Load Testing
+    - Stress Testing
+    - Capacity Testing
+    - Security Testing
+    - Governance Risk Compliance Testing
+- Cloud Testing- Types, Service Platforms and Advantages
+  - Types of Tests
+    - Performance and load
+    - Interoperability and compatibility
+    - Stress and Recovery
+    - System Integration and User Acceptance
+    - Security
+- Conventional Software Testing Vs. Cloud
+  Testing
+  - Types of tests
+    - Conventional:
+      - Functionality Testing
+      - Usability testing
+      - Interface testing
+      - Compability testing
+      - Performance testing
+      - Security testing
+    - Cloud
+      - Functional testing
+        - Availability
+        - Accessibility
+        - Data Security
+        - Privacy
+      - Performance
+      - Load
+      - Stress
+      - Capacity
+- PCTF: An Integrated, Extensible Cloud Test
+  Framework for Testing Cloud Platforms and Applications
+  - Types of tests
+    - Elasticity and Scalability Testing
+    - Security Testing
+    - Performance Testing
+    - Live upgrade testing
+    - Multi tenancy testing
+    - SLA performance testing
+    - load testing
+    - compability testing
+    - interopaerability testing
+    - integration testing
+    - web portal testing
+- Software Testing Approach for Cloud
+  Applications (STACA) – Methodology,
+  Techniques & Tools
+  - types of tests
+    - Graphic in V Software Testing Techniques
+-